yashlamba/portfolio/content/about.md

 ---

-I am a full-stack developer, currently building/breaking/fixing stuff at HackerRank.
-I have worked with a lot of technologies and am quite fast in learning new things as well.
-Currently, I am figuring out backend architecture, design, infra scaling and cloud.
-I have also tinkered with ML/AI (can get a lot of things working) but am not actively improving myself in those.
+I am a software engineer currently working at CERN.
+I've worked on multiple projects and am fast at learning new things.
+Currently, I am getting better at software architecture, databases and cloud.
+I have also worked on building production ready ML/AI systems.

 I always find myself in situations where I know the most complicated stuff but end up Googling the simplest things (like how to read csv hehe).
 I can learn new stuff fairly quickly and build amazing things with it!
 You can find most of my builds on [GitHub](https://github.com/yashlamba).

-Apart from development, I have a passion for teaching mathematics and computer science which I try to do as much as possible whenever I get a chance.
-I love to watch lectures and have completed over 10 MOOCs from [MIT OpenCourseWare](https://ocw.mit.edu/) (Thank you, MIT).
+Apart from software, I have an active interest in education.
+I teach mathematics and computer science as much as possible.
+I love to watch lectures and am always learning new things.

-I like to read both fiction and non-fiction.
-Pandemic got me interested in plants and I have been studying more about botany since!
+I like to read, cook and travel.
+Pandemic spiked my interest in plants, and I have been studying more about botany since!

 ### Current

--   Software Development Engineer @ **HackerRank** - Working with the DevEx team in improving candidate experience and plagiarism/proctoring services.
+-   Software Engineer at CERN - Working on [Zenodo](https://zenodo.org/) and [InvenioRDM](https://github.com/inveniosoftware).

--   Student at **Cluster Innovation Centre, University of Delhi** pursuing Bachelors in Technology with major **Information Technology** and minor Systems Biology.
-(Graduating 2022)

 ### Past Experience

+-   Software Development Engineer @ **HackerRank** - Worked with the DevEx team in improving candidate experience and plagiarism/proctoring services.

 -   [Polygon Fellow - Class of 2022](/blogs/polygon-fellowship-2022)